 The panel may undertake such enquiry into the matter as it considers appropriate and necessary to reach a determination.
-The panel also may choose to invite the applicant and/or parent/guardian to a meeting if this is considered necessary to better understand the grounds for the request or because the panel wishes to ask questions of the applicant or parent/guardian.
-After careful consideration of the request for a review and any representations made by the applicant, parent/guardian and the School, the panel will conclude by:
+The panel also may choose to invite the appellant and/or parent/carer to a meeting if this is considered necessary to better understand the grounds for the request or because the panel wishes to ask questions of the appellant or parent/carer.
+After careful consideration of the request for a review and any representations made by the appellant, parent/carer and the School, the panel will conclude by:

-- upholding the original decision not to offer the applicant a place; or - provided that there is sufficient evidence before the panel that the applicant meets the required artistic standard, determine that the applicant should be offered a place [although please note that the appeal panel will not introduce its own tests to assess artistic suitability] - referring the application for admission back to the School to be considered afresh.
-The decision of the panel, which is final, will be communicated in writing.
+- upholding the original decision not to offer the appellant a place; or - provided that there is sufficient evidence before the panel that the appellant meets the required artistic standard, determine that the appellant should be offered a place [although please note that the appeal panel will not introduce its own tests to assess artistic suitability] - referring the application for admission back to the School to be considered afresh.
+The decision of the panel, which is final, will be communicated via email.